UN: More than 130 migrants appear to be missing off Djibouti

-JOHANNESBURG (AP) — The U.N. migration agency says more than 130 migrants are thought to be missing after two boats capsized off the tiny East African nation of Djibouti.
+JOHANNESBURG (AP) — More than 130 migrants were thought to be missing after two boats capsized Tuesday off the tiny East African nation of Djibouti, the U.N. migration agency said.

-A statement says local police have found five bodies so far and search efforts are underway.
-Witnesses say the boats were overloaded and large waves caused them to capsize about a half-hour after departing.
+Local police had found five bodies and search efforts were underway, the U.N. statement said.
+Witnesses said the boats were overloaded and large waves caused them to tip over about a half-hour after departing.

-The migration agency says its team at the site has found a survivor who reportedly boarded a boat with another 130 people, including 16 women.
+The migration agency said its team at the site found an 18-year-old survivor who reportedly boarded a boat with another 130 people, including 16 women.
+There were no immediate details on the second boat.

-Migrants from the Horn of Africa region often set off from Djibouti to cross the Bab al-Mandab Strait for the Arabian Peninsula with hopes of finding work in rich Gulf countries.
+Thousands of migrants from the turbulent Horn of Africa region set off every year from Djibouti to cross the Bab al-Mandab Strait for the Arabian Peninsula with hopes of finding work in rich Gulf countries.

 Most Read Nation & World Stories